rvalenzuelar/VITAS/README.md

 Config file
 --------

-A configuration file named `vitas.config` has to be created in the VITAS folder.
-This file is meant for personalize VITAS and contains the following parameters that are read by VITAS :
+A configuration file named `vitas.config` has to be created in the `VITAS` folder.
+This file is meant to personalize VITAS and contains the following parameters that are read by VITAS :

 ```code
 folder_synthesis='~/folder_1/folder_2/.../folder_n'